microsoft/verified-storage/multilog/README.md

   correctness and invoked by `MultiLogImpl` methods
 * `pmemspec_t.rs` specifies how persistent memory is assumed to behave, including both normal operation and exceptional cases like crashes and bit corruption
+* `pmemfile_t.rs` implements `FileBackedPersistentMemoryRegions`, which
+  lets one use a directory in a persistent-memory file system as multilog storage
 * `pmemmock_t.rs` mocks persistent memory using volatile memory, in a way only intended for use in testing
 * `pmemutil_v.rs` provides utility functions and proofs about persistent